 Soft cases offer some distinct advantages

 Soft rifle cases get their biggest advantage from being lightweight and easy to carry, something every shooting competitor can appreciate.
-Soft cases can also be waterproofed for those rainy days on the range.
+Soft cases can also be made water resistant for those rainy days on the range.

-In the past, one of the raps on soft cases was their inability to secure a rifle as well as a hard cases does.
+In the past, one of the raps on soft cases was their inability to secure a rifle as well as a hard case does.
 Let’s face it; you don’t want your rifle moving around inside your case.
-But there are now soft cases with up to four interior straps that you can configure to ensure that your rifle remains fixed and secure.
+But there are now double soft cases, like ours, with three interior straps that you can configure to ensure that your rifle remains fixed and secure.

-There are also soft cases that come with a detachable divider that can double as a gun mat.
+There are also soft cases that allow you to secure your rifle’s butt stock using barrel and rifle retention methods.
+Our rifle gun case is one of the few on the market that comes with a detachable divider that can double as a gun mat.

 All in all, soft cases have come a long way.
 In addition to providing more secure transportation for your rifle, they offer the flexibility of zippered pockets to carry ammo, magazines, cleaning equipment, and even storage for your small arms.